Omkistark/Java-Programming-Principles-of-Software-Design/Week 2/Programming Exercise: Implementing Selection Sort/readme.md

-# Comment Out Code as per requirements of the quiz!
+# Comment Out Code as per the requirements of the quiz!

 Resource Link: http://www.dukelearntoprogram.com/course4/index.php